Wastewater reuse: what will the new European regulation change?

 While these strict regulations are necessary in terms of health and the environment, the constraints inherent in their application complicate the preparation of applications, and even jeopardize projects.

-Several of them were aborted due to constraints in setting them up (dossier preparation, land typology constraints, specific requirements for sprinkler irrigation, etc.) and implementing them (traceability requirements, water quality monitoring, irrigation program management, etc.).
+Several of them were aborted due to constraints in setting up the project (dossier preparation, land typology constraints, specific requirements for sprinkler irrigation, etc.) and implementing it (traceability requirements, water quality monitoring, irrigation program management, etc.).

 Sanitary quality levels of treated wastewater according to French regulations.